State-of-the-art lectures

 - To summarize the evolving therapeutic pipeline for hepatitis B and to explore how forthcoming agents are likely to shift current treatment paradigms toward finite therapy and functional cure.

-- To highlight the clinical relevance of hepatitis D as a rapidly progressive and frequently underdiagnosed disease, and to outline recent advances in HDV therapy, including the approval of the first virus-specific agent and the ongoing phase III clinical development programs.
+- To highlight the clinical relevance of hepatitis D as a rapidly progressive and frequently underdiagnosed disease, and to outline recent advances in HDV therapy, including the approval of the first virus-specific agent and the ongoing phase III clinical development programmes.